matty316/looks/README.md

 * Cute Images
 * Recommender system
 * Maybe allow purchases from site
-* Survey of interests, preferences, and prefered categories on sign up
+* Survey of interests, preferences, and preferred categories on sign up
 * Filters for different types of items

 Done